mitsuse/autocomplete-swift/README.md

 - Type/Instance member
 - Function/method parameter
 - Top-level function/constant/variable
+- Jump to and edit placeholders by using [neosnippet][github-neosnippet].

 This plugin provides completion in single file.
 Frameworks/SDKs are not supported currently.